More Than Words Can Ever Say. What Our Body Language Says, and How Your Actions Might Speak for You.

 It's not what we say, it's the way that we say it

-Recently, on another hub, I came across a comment from someone who had been unemployed for a while.
+I recently came across a comment online left by someone who had been unemployed for a while.
 They were managing to get the occassional interview, but somehow failing to land a new job.
 Understandably, this person was becoming very dejected and despondent.
 It occurred to me as I read this tale of woe, that there are many people out there who do not always get the treatment and rewards that they so richly deserve, purely because their lips say one thing, and their body language says something else entirely.

 The truth is, that unless we are accomplished actors, or consummate liars, or both, the chances are that every word we speak is revealing more about us than we realise.
 Try saying these three small words as an example: